Mohammad Abu Yusuf: Club career

 In 1972, Mahuttuli Sporting footballer Khorshed took Yusuf to the trials for Star of Bangladesh Club who played in the Dhaka Third Division League.
 He failed to make the cut and was later also rejected by Mahuttuli Sporting for being too small.
 Eventually, the assistant coach of Fire Service SC, Bazlur Rahman, gave Yusuf the opportunity to play for Kamal Sporting in the Dhaka Second Division League.
 He played two games in the unfinished league.
 In 1973, Yusuf got a job at the Dhakeswari Cotton Mill, and with them he played a few local tournaments on a monthly salary.
 In 1974, a Russian coach held trials for the Bangladesh U19 team in Comilla, and Yusuf got into the final squad for the 1975 AFC Youth Championship in Kuwait.

-In 1974, he made his Dhaka League debut with Fire Service SC.
+In 1974, he made his First Division debut with Fire Service SC.
 The following year he joined Rahmatganj MFS, where he spent 6 consecutive years and even guided the club to their highest league position in 1977, when they finished runners-up to Abahani Krira Chakra.
 In 1980, he moved to Mohammedan SC, and became league champion in both 1980 and 1982.
 He was also part of the team that won the Ashis-Jabbar Shield Tournament in India, as the Black and Whites became the first Bangladeshi club to win a trophy on foreign soil.
 In 1981, Yusuf was operated for his injured knee in the middle of the season, which lead to his falling out with the Mohammedan officials.

 In 1983, Yusuf joined Abahani Krira Chakra, with them he won a hat-trick of league titles from 1983 till 1985.
 He was also appointed club captain in 1986, and guided them to their third Federation Cup title.
 He also found success in continental level, as Abahani were runners-up in the Central Asian Zone of the 1985–86 Asian Club Championship, and champions of India's Charms Cup and Sait Nagjee Trophy, during the latter Yusuf was captain.
-After almost a decade at Abahani, he joined Victoria SC in 1991, and was later the coach cum player of Jurain Sporting in the Second Division League.
+After almost a decade at Abahani, he joined Victoria SC in 1991, and was later the coach cum player of Jurain Janata in the Second Division League.
 Eventually he retired in 1994, as an Abahani player.